 What happens if a customer cancels an Etsy order?

 If the cancellation happens before Printify accepts the order for production (typically within a few hours of import), Printify cancels for free.
 If production has started, you've already paid Printify the base cost, and the cancellation is on you.
-Refund the customer through Etsy regardless — Etsy's case rate cares about timely refunds, not who ate the cost.
+Refund the customer through Etsy regardless — Etsy's case rate cares about timely refunds, not who absorbed the cost.

 Does Printify handle taxes on Etsy orders?